-→ Always On

-→ Always Off

-The system is turned on upon the return of the AC power.

-→ Description of the AC power.
+▶ Always On ▶ Always Off The system is turned on upon the return of the AC power.
+The system stays off upon the return of the AC power.
+(Default)

-→ Always Off

-→ Compare the AC power.

-→ Compare the AC power.

 Power On By Keyboard

 Allows the system to be turned on by a PS/2 keyboard wake-up event.